-Grade Level: 10-12 Length: Y Pre-requisite: Concert Band 1 or Intro to Band Credit: 1 Periods Per Week: 5 Other: Marching Band participation Weight: None Туре: R/E and Band Camp fee
+Grade Level: 10-12 Length: Y Prerequisite: Concert Band 1 Credit: 1 Periods Per Week: 5 Other: Marching Band participation and Band Camp fee Weight: None Type: R/E

 Students with one year of experience in Concert Band will further their musical growth in this course.
 Music ranges from easy to intermediate level with emphasis on good technique, tone development, and musical interpretation.
 Students will perform in multiple concerts and events, including three school concerts.